 - A. Batted Balls: A batted ball that strikes an overhanging tree limb in fair territory will be ruled a dead ball and no pitch will be assessed against the pitcher and the batter.
 A batted ball that strikes an overhanging tree limb in foul territory will be ruled dead, but the batter will be assessed a foul ball. - B. Thrown Balls: A thrown ball becomes immediately a dead ball if it goes into a dugout, through the backstop, or past an imaginary line that extends from the back dugout fence away from home plate.
 A thrown ball that strikes a tree that is not out of play is live unless the ball lands out of play.
-In such case the ball will be ruled dead and the base runners will advance as according to rule 5.06(b)(4) of the Official Rules of Baseball. - C. Hit By Pitch: See the immediately preceding Rule 3(a)(iv). - D. Baserunner Leaving Early: If a baserunner leaves a base before allowed under these rules and the ball is not put into play after the pitch, no baserunners may advance.
+In such case the ball will be ruled dead and the base runners will advance as according to rule 5.06(b)(4) of the Official Rules of Baseball. - C. Hit By Pitch: A ball is dead if it hits batter, which includes hitting the hand holding the bat.
+If the batter swung, a strike is assessed.
+If the strike is the third strike, the batter is out.